Contract Settlements: Penalties: Abatement - Disclosure

 Circumstances will range from the extremes of

-- a complete and voluntary disclosure, made spontaneously by a taxpayer who has not been challenged and who has no reason to fear early discovery (when an extra 10 percent should be given EM6071) to
+- a complete and voluntary disclosure, made spontaneously by a taxpayer who has not been challenged and who has no reason to fear early discovery (when an extra 10 percent may under exceptional circumstances be given, see EM6071) to

 - no admission of irregularities even though the tribunal has determined appeals against discovery assessments and enquiry amendments in HMRC’s favour (when no abatement for disclosure should be given).